Managing adaptive content

 Set up segments

-For more information on how to manage segments, check out the segments doc.
+By completing this step, you've grouped your web app visitors based on their viewing behavior.
+For more options on how to manage segments, check out the segments doc.

 Add an adaptive content element